taddjv/question_overflow/Docs/OGREADME.md

 ## 5. Bonus - Categories for Questions

+- Logged in users can view categories.
 - Logged in users can create categories for questions.
-- Logged in users can edit and delete their own categories
+- Logged in users can edit and delete their own categories.

 ## 6. Bonus - Comments on Questions and Answers

+- Logged in users can view comments on questions and answers.
 - Logged in users can create comments on questions and answers.
-- Logged in users can edit and delete their own comments
+- Logged in users can edit and delete their own comments.